Talieh-Sh/deep-learning-challenge/README.md

 ## Alphabet Soup Charity Success Prediction

 ## Project Overview
-The purpose of this project is to help Alphabet Soup charity to identify applications likely to be successful if funded.
-It is offering a Neural Network model that uses data from past applications and predicts if the application would be successfull if funded or not.
+This project aims to help Alphabet Soup charity identify applications likely to be successful if funded.
+It offers a Neural Network model that uses data from past applications and predicts if the application would be successful if funded or not.

 ## Dependencies
 - TensorFlow